The SMA is the trade association for stage managers, providing advocacy and support.

 Can I join if I’m not a professional stage manager?

-- If you have graduated (or are about to graduate) from a technical theatre or stage management vocational course at one of these colleges join our Graduate fast track
+- as a Graduate, if you have graduated (or are about to graduate) from a technical theatre or stage management vocational course at one of these colleges

-- if you're looking to move into professional stage management, join us as an Associate
+- if you’re looking to move into professional stage management, but are not a student, join us as an Associate

-- if you're a producing theatre or theatre company, join us as a Producing Theatre
+- as a Producing Theatre member, if you’re a producing theatre or theatre company

-- if you're a college, university, school or drama school, join us as a College Course member
+- as a College course member if you’re a college, university, school or drama school

-- and if you would like to simply support stage managers and the SMA, please consider becoming a Friend
+- as a Friend, if your organisation would like to simply support stage managers and the SMA

 Are you a union like Equity?